The Best PostgreSQL Monitoring Tools

 PostgreSQL is one of the most complex types of SQL databases you can manage, so which of these seven tools is best for your company?

-If you’re a medium to a large-sized company where PostgreSQL uptime is your number one priority, Datadog DPM is the best option.
+If you’re a medium to large-sized company where PostgreSQL uptime is your number one priority, Datadog DPM is the best option.
 Datadog is incredibly fast to get started with and the entire platform feels intuitive from the start.

 For organizations that are looking for PostgreSQL monitoring, but might want to also monitor other servers, PRTG Network Monitor will give you the flexibility to scale monitoring solutions to other servers and applications with relative ease.